• Skip to primary navigation

 Notes

-• Traditionally, ketchup is used on top of meatloaf, but BBQ sauce would work as well.
+• Traditionally, ketchup is used on top of meatloaf, but BBQ sauce or Caramelized Onions would work as well.
 Try my AIP Banana Ketchup, AIP Classic BBQ Sauce or purchase ketchup or BBQ sauce from KC Naturals.

 • I used a glass loaf pan like this one.